aphorisme/elm-oprocesso/README.md

 These actions are called *pure* since they do not involve any IO, any outside computation (that may fail).
 So, they are pure in a functional sense.

 On the other hand, *asynchronous actions*  involving outside computation.
 They may send a http request, doing some database communicating etc. Hence they are related to `Task`s of a certain kind, such, which are modifying the model, i.e. of type `Task error (model -> model)`.
-These tasks are called **asynchronous modifiers** in *oprocesso* and are used to made up *asynchronous actions* with `async` and `with`:
+These tasks are called **asynchronous modifiers** in *oprocesso* and are used to make up *asynchronous actions* with `async` and `with`:

 ```{.elm}
 echoJson : Oprocesso.AsyncModifier Model String